 As a point of note, market corrections tend not to come out of thin air and they certainly don’t happen overnight…

-The 1997 correction – probably not one remembered by many, but I remember word on the trading floor in London at the time was stay clear of Lehman’s – perhaps a little premature given the firm’s subsequent demise almost 11 years later!
-However, markets quickly recovered from the pull back, largely caused by Russia’s default on its bonds.
+The 1997 correction – probably not one remembered by many.
+But I remember a word on the trading floor in London at the time was stay clear of Lehman’s – perhaps a little premature given the firm’s subsequent demise almost 11 years later!
+However, markets quickly recovered from the pullback.
+Largely caused by Russia’s default on its bonds.

 Then came the GFC.
 October 9th 2007 saw the Dow hit its then all time high.
 What is it about October???
 Again, just like the previous market crashes, the sharp sell of was not an overnight move.
 In fact the real pain – the big slide occurred almost 12 months later, starting in September 2008.
 11 months of death by lower closes to get prepped and ready for more.

 All of these moves came on the back of extraordinary factors

 Massive shifts up in price being one, but external influences – Defaults, Extreme Valuation, Bad lending practises to name just three.
 And perhaps just maybe, we are in the same scenario again right now?